The Path to the Blast Furnace

 I was lucky enough to have three trips to the top of Elisabeth.
 The first occasion was the most memorable and took place before I was even in the Blast Furnace Department shortly after permission was given in late October 1972 (see memo right), escorted by Mr Woolley, the Assistant Manager.

 We walked across to the main furnace platform passing between the large gas offtakes and made our way carefully to the hopper and bell apparatus.
-An empty upended skip was held by the hoist rope at a crazy angle over the hopper, the insides of which intrigued me and became more visible as we ascended the external stairs next to the vertical gas off takes.
+An empty up-ended skip was held by the hoist rope at a crazy angle over the hopper, the insides of which intrigued me and became more visible as we ascended the external stairs next to the vertical gas off takes.
 Below the mouth of the skip could be seen part of the top of the small bell and the control rod assembly.
-The metal lattice stairs we were ascending were now to one side of the landing so you looked directly through them to the ground while climbing ever higher up the furnace…looking down was not a good idea…Eventually we got to the cross over where the central off take connects with the gas downcomer.
+The metal lattice stairs we were ascending were now to one side of the landing so you looked directly through them to the ground while climbing ever higher up the furnace…looking down was not a good idea…Eventually we got to the cross over where the central off take pipe connects with the downcomer – the huge pipe that takes the gas down to the dustcatcher.
 A further set of steps took us to the very top where the vertical offtake tops are closed off with valves.
 I remember these steps and handrails were even more greasy and dirty than the others.
 I noticed Archie did not use the handrails at all – I had no choice but to take a firm grip with both hands which took some washing once back on the ground!
 Finally we emerged on the top gantry with the wind now gusting hard accompanied by the loud hiss of steam.
 The view was quite fantastic with the entire works spread out below and vistas of Bilston and the surrounds beyond.
 I would have taken my camera but assumed photography would not be permitted.
 The journey down felt even more perilous but with care I made it back to tell the story !

 My second visit with Sid Darby was more or less a repeat of the first (and just as good) however my third and final trip in September 1973, accompanied by Harold Pearson, was even more memorable because we did not use the lift but ascended via the metal stairs and walkways which ringed the furnace in successive galleries starting from the tuyere deck floor level.
 This was true adventure and not without some concern remembering those stories of men collapsing on the galleries unaware of the unseen and toxic CO gas which had overcome them.
-Of course the furnace was once again “off blast” so these areas were now temporarily safe but nevertheless I still took a deep breath passing through the NO UNAUTHORISED ACCESS gate at the bottom.
+Of course the furnace was once again “off wind” so these areas were now temporarily safe but nevertheless I still took a deep breath passing through the NO UNAUTHORISED ACCESS gate at the bottom.
 It was fascinating to follow each walkway in circles ascending level by level, our footsteps ringing out as we rose ever higher.
 Eventually we emerged through the cast house roof into the open air pausing for a few moments to see the odd passing car and white helmeted workers below.
 We then crossed a walkway which connected with another series of stairs coming from ground level attached to the skip hoist.
 Finally we reached the main upper landing, level with the gantry to the lift.
 Again it was such a thrill to be on top and interesting to see once more the upper workings of the furnace close up along with the surrounding views of the works.
 Again, I wish I had had my camera with me since by then I had obtained permission to take pictures in the works, however I seem to recall that the opportunity came up on the spur of the moment.

 A ‘Finger of Iron’ and Firearms Disposal